Today, we’ll be looking at one of the more unique cryptocurrencies around – Dogecoin and finding out where and how to buy Dogecoin.

-- In the Recipient box, you need to paste the Bittrex address you copied earlier.
+- In the Recipient box, you need to paste the Binance address you copied earlier.

-- Enter the amount of Bitcoin you want to transfer to your Bittrex wallet.
+- Enter the amount of Bitcoin you want to transfer to your Binance wallet.

 - Click “Send funds”

-- In a few minutes, you should receive your BTC at Bittrex.
+- In a few minutes, you should receive your BTC at Binance.

-- Go back to Bittrex and click the button at the top of the page that has a Bitcoin logo with the word “market” next to it.
+- Go back to Binance and click the "Markets" button at the top of the page.

-- Type “DOGE” in the box that appears and clicks on the link.
+- Type “DOGE” in the search box and press enter.
+Then, press the DOGE/BTC pair.